 I enjoy playing squash these days.

 I write a lot (mostly for myself), and tried to blog some of that.
-(I haven't gotten around to making most of my writing polished enough yet, so the content there is somewhat sparse and dated)
+(I haven't gotten around to publishing my recent writing, so the content there is somewhat sparse and dated)

 I like to read a variety of stuff; mostly non-fiction.
 Goodreads profile